ARTenshi/robovision_ros2/robovision_4/README.md

 rostopic list
 ```

-You should see somhing like:
+You should see something like this:

 ```
 /rosout